tkelman/ChainMap.jl/README.md

 @test result[:d] == ["one 3 I", "two 3 II"]
 ```

+Thanks to DataFramesMeta.jl for the inspiration for this example.

 ### Example 2

 Here, define a custom way to combine several function calls into one more